 What is a Data Subject Access Request and what is its purpose?

-Simply put, the DSAR is a request for personal information.
+Simply put, a DSAR is a request for personal information.

 As a general matter, individuals have the right to know what information is being collected and used about them under the CCPA, GDPR, and similar laws.
 There are some limitations discussed below, but the requirements associated with a DSAR should be interpreted broadly.